LNTruongg/Vehicle-Counting-System/README.md

 # 🚗 YOLOv8 Vehicle Detection, Tracking and Counting
 Real-time vehicle detection, tracking, and counting system using **YOLOv8** and **ByteTrack**.
 The application detects multiple vehicle types from a traffic video, assigns a unique ID to each vehicle, and counts vehicles automatically when they cross a predefined counting line.

-## Overview

-This project demonstrates a computer vision pipeline for intelligent traffic analysis using the Ultralytics YOLOv8 framework.

 ## 🎬 Demo
 <p align="center">
   <img src="count_car.gif" width="900">
 </p>